Skip to main content

 Option 1: Filing an Amended Return

 For certain types of errors, filing an amended return is the appropriate course of action.
-You should file an amended return in the following situations:

 • Mathematical errors in any year